Obarun/66/doc/66-frontend.md

         This will pass the privileges of the service to the given user before starting the run script of the service.

     **Note**: (!)
-The service needs to be first started with root if you want to hand over priviliges to a user.
+The service needs to be first started with root if you want to hand over privileges to a user.
 Only root can pass on privileges.
 This field has no effect for other use cases.

 #### Execute